 Nearest Town: Lynchburg

 Lynchburg’s Riverwalk Trail follows the James River past Percival’s Island Natural Area and downriver for 6 miles in one direction in a decidedly rural experience leading away from Lynchburg.
 Start your ride on the paved path at Washington and Concord streets, where parking is available and bikes can be rented at Bikes Unlimited.
 From this trailhead you can also follow the Riverwalk Trail upriver through the heart of Lynchburg then join the paved Blackwater Creek Trail.
-Pass through the Hollins Mill Tunnel and go 3 miles to end at the Cancer Awareness Garden.
+Pass through the Hollins Mill Tunnel and go three miles to end at the Cancer Awareness Garden.
 Part of the pedal traverses the Blackwater Creek Natural Area.
-On your return ride down Blackwater Creek use the paved Point of Honor Trail.
+On your return ride down Blackwater Creek, use the paved Point of Honor Trail.

 Nearest Town: Fairfax Station